 Gregg Vanourek speaks, trains, teaches, and writes about leadership, entrepreneurship, and personal development.
-He is co-author of three influential books: Triple Crown Leadership: Building Excellent, Ethical, and Enduring Organizations (a 2012 USA Best Business Book Awards finalist), Life Entrepreneurs: Ordinary People Creating Extraordinary Lives (Jossey-Bass), and Charter Schools in Action: Renewing Public Education (Princeton University Press).
+He is co-author of three influential books: Triple Crown Leadership: Building Excellent, Ethical, and Enduring Organizations (a 2013 International Book Awards winner, business: general), Life Entrepreneurs: Ordinary People Creating Extraordinary Lives (Jossey-Bass), and Charter Schools in Action: Renewing Public Education (Princeton University Press).

-Vanourek is course director and adjunct instructor at the Stockholm School of Entrepreneurship and adjunct instructor at the Royal Institute of Technology in the division of entrepreneurship and innovation.
+Vanourek is adjunct instructor at the Stockholm School of Entrepreneurship and at the Royal Institute of Technology in the division of entrepreneurship and innovation.
 Previously, he taught at the Euromed School of Management, University of Denver, and Colorado Mountain College.

-Vanourek is founder of Far Horizon, a training venture that connects the realms of leadership, entrepreneurship, and personal development.
-Before that, he co-founded New Mountain Ventures (an entrepreneurial leadership development company) and served as Senior Vice President of School Development for K12 (an online education company) during its startup years.
-While at K12, he led the team that launched and managed a number of innovative virtual schools all over the U.S., helping the company become the market leader in the space.
-The company now has $700 million in revenues and is publicly traded.
+Vanourek co-founded New Mountain Ventures (an entrepreneurial leadership development company) and served as Senior Vice President of School Development for K12 (a market-leading online education company) during its startup years.
+While at K12, he led the team that launched and managed a number of innovative virtual schools all over the U.S.

-He has written several book chapters and reports, as well as numerous articles for leading journals and media outlets.
-His writing has been featured in or reviewed by Fast Company, BusinessWeek, U.S. News & World Report, New York Times, Leader to Leader, Publishers Weekly, Entrepreneur, American Management Association, Center for Creative Leadership, and more.
+He has written three books, several book chapters and reports, as well as numerous articles for leading journals and media outlets.
+His writing has been featured in or reviewed by Fast Company, BusinessWeek, U.S. News & World Report, New York Times, Leader to Leader, Publishers Weekly, Entrepreneur, Inc., American Management Association, Center for Creative Leadership, and more.
 He has written regular Harvard Business Review and ASTD blogs and Washington Times columns

-Triple Crown Leadership: Building Excellent, Ethical, and Enduring Organizations (McGraw-Hill, a 2012 USA Best Book Awards finalist), co-authored with Bob Vanourek.
+Triple Crown Leadership: Building Excellent, Ethical, and Enduring Organizations (a 2013 International Book Awards winner, business: general), co-authored with Bob Vanourek.
 Incorporates interviews with leaders in 61 organizations in 11 countries.

 Life Entrepreneurs: Ordinary People Creating Extraordinary Lives (Jossey-Bass, 2008), co-authored with Christopher Gergen.
 Stories and strategies for integrating life, work, and purpose.
 Incorporates interviews with 55 leading business, social, and “life” entreprenurs.

-Christopher Gergen and Gregg Vanourek, “Dynamic Organizations for an Entrepreneurial Age,” in Organization of the Future 2: Visions, Strategies, and Insights on Managing in a New Era (San Francisco: Jossey-Bass Leader to Leader Institute/Drucker Foundation, 2009).
+Gregg Vanourek and Christopher Gergen, “Dynamic Organizations for an Entrepreneurial Age,” in Organization of the Future 2: Visions, Strategies, and Insights on Managing in a New Era (San Francisco: Jossey-Bass Leader to Leader Institute/Drucker Foundation, 2009).

-Christopher Gergen and Gregg Vanourek, “Talent Development: Looking Outside the Education Sector,” in The Future of Educational Entrepreneurship, American Enterprise Institute (Cambridge: Harvard Education Press, 2009).
+Gregg Vanourek and Christopher Gergen, “Talent Development: Looking Outside the Education Sector,” in The Future of Educational Entrepreneurship, American Enterprise Institute (Cambridge: Harvard Education Press, 2009).